Best used SUVs

 Based on the Mazda2, the CX-3 is the SUV most reminiscent of a sports car, with its sharp styling and characterful driving experience.
 The CX-3 is moderately practical for a compact SUV, but isn’t class-leading.
 It features a 350-litre boot (although the Bose sound system cuts into the boot space of top models) and a flat floor when the seats are folded down, which makes it easy to push items to the front.
 Mazda has a reputation for building reliable cars and the CX-3 is no different.

-Engine choices are simple, with the 1.5-litre SKYACTIV-D diesel returning best fuel economy, at an impressive 54mpg.
-If you’re looking for a petrol, there’s a 2.0-litre SKYACTIV-G, which is cheaper and quicker than the diesel, but also thirstier, returning around 42mpg.
+Engine choices are simple, with the 1.5-litre SKYACTIV-D diesel returning best fuel economy, at around 54mpg.
+If you’re looking for a petrol, there’s a 2.0-litre SKYACTIV-G, which is cheaper and quicker than the diesel, but also thirstier, returning approximately 42mpg.
 Equipment is generous, with the SE-L trim receiving rear parking sensors, climate control and a seven-inch infotainment system as standard.
 Safety equipment is plentiful across the range, with stability control and lane-departure warning both included.

 If you’re looking for a large SUV with a striking design and affordable running costs, the Renault Kadjar is a great choice.
 The Kadjar makes good use of its available space, with a 472-litre boot, which is more than enough for most families.
 Fold down the rear seats, and storage space increases to 1,472 litres.